 Usually, the coverage capacity or area refers to space that air purifier can filter 5 times an hour.
-This means that if in product’s description it’s mentioned that particular product can filter air in rooms for up to 800 square feet, this means it’s capable of cleaning air in 800 sq.f. room five times in an hour.
+This means that if in a product’s description it’s mentioned that a particular product can filter the air in rooms for up to 800 square feet, this means it’s capable of cleaning air in 800 sq.f. room five times in an hour.
 Usually, this variable is also mentioned as ACH or Air Changes per Hour.
 The higher contamination is or larger the room is, the more ACH rating you need.
 While 5 times on hour ACH is fine for most homes and offices you can also get it as high as 8x for industrial environments and 12x ACH for hospitals.

 Determining how powerful air purifier you need is the first thing to do.
 You just have to know the room’s area and that’s it.
 We don’t advise getting an air purifier that’s prompted for a smaller area than you have as it simply won’t be efficient enough.

 All factors to keep in mind before buying an air purifier

 - How powerful air purifier will be.
 This is basically the exact same thing as we mentioned before – get an air purifier that’s suitable for the area of your room or house.